dedika4/Warmup-Exercise/README.md

 - main.cpp is where the main program call the compression and decompression function as well as recording (de)compression time
 - rle.cpp is the implementation of Run Length Encoding (de)compression
 - lzw.cpp is the implementation of Dictionary Coder (de)compression.
 In this case Lempel-Ziv-Welch algorithm is choosen because its simplicity and popularity
-- run.sh is just a shell script to automate the execution of various
+- run.sh is just a shell script to automate the execution of various input for both algorithms

 How to Run:
 - Compile the c++ files.